 The Croft Institute

-When you think of Melbourne, you might think of the Australian Open, the cold weather or perhaps its iconic laneways sparkling with vibrant graffiti and eccentric inhabitants.
-As one of Melbourne’s first laneway bars, Croft Institute is a themed pub located at the core of Melbourne's lanes and is considered to be one of the city's first laneway bars.
+When you think of Melbourne, you may think of the Australian Open, the cold weather, or even its famous laneways sparkling with colourful graffiti and eccentric residents.
+You may also think of the city's distinctive laneways.
+Croft Institute is a themed pub located at the core of Melbourne's lanes and is considered to be one of the city's first laneway bars.

-Before you come back down to earth, treat yourself to one of the burgers, hot dogs, mac and cheese, chips, tater tots, dim sims, chicken wings, or doughnuts that are available.
+Before you come back down to earth, treat yourself to one of the burgers, hot dogs, mac & cheese, chips, tater tots, dim sims, chicken wings, or doughnuts that are available.

 Silver Clipper Dinner Flight

-Departing from Essendon airport, you’ll be treated to champagne and canapes before taking flight in the DC-3 Gooney Bird.
-Once in the air, you will be treated to an elegant hamper meal specially prepared by the award-winning AAG Services of Melbourne, alongside a selection of wine.
+After taking off from Essendon airport, you will be served champagne and canapes before boarding the DC-3 Gooney Bird.
+Once in the air, you will be treated to an elegant hamper dinner specially cooked by the award-winning AAG Services of Melbourne, as well as a selection of wine.

 Essendon Airport, 72 Hargrave Ave, Essendon Fields VIC 3041

 Relive the tragedy that was the Titanic's maiden voyage by dining in a restaurant where your evening is destined to end in catastrophe.
 You have the option of travelling in first-class luxury or going below deck to steerage for a more relaxed evening of Irish friendship.